List of Quality Comics characters: Black Condor

+The Black Condor first appeared in Crack Comics #1 (May 1940).

 Blackhawk

+The Blackhawks first appeared in Military Comics #1 (August 1941).

-Black Star
+Black Roger

-She was an unnamed female criminal who first appeared in Modern Comics #101 (September 1950) and was an adversary of the Blackhawks.
+Black Roger first appeared in Buccaneers #19 (January 1950).

 Black X

-Black X (Richard Spenser) is a secret agent who first appeared in Quality's Feature Funnies #13 (1938).
+Black X (Richard Spencer) is a secret agent who first appeared in Quality's Feature Funnies #13 (1938).
 In August 1939, Black X moved from Feature to Smash Comics.
-In the first five issues of Smash Comics, the character was called "Black Ace"; then he reverted to the previous name.
+In the first five issues of Smash Comics, the character was called Black Ace, then he reverted to the original name.
 His sidekick is Batu, a telepathic Indian.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, his enemies include "the foreign spy Baron Basil, the Death Squadron and their Suicide Torpedoes, Proxoss the Revolutionary, the Hunchback of Notre Dame, the Legion of Living Bombs, and the femme fatale Madame Doom."

 In 1939, Black X tangled with the seductive spy Madame Doom, and over the course of several stories, he fell in love with her, wondering if he could betray his country to be with the agent of an enemy nation.
 Discovering that she's building an army of exploding human bombs in a 1940 story, Black X renounced his affection, and Madame Doom apparently died in an explosion—although she continued to return periodically through 1943.

 The character continued in Smash Comics until issue #85 (Oct 1949).

+Blaze Barton

+Blaze Barton first appeared in Hit Comics #1 (July 1940).

+Blimpy

+Blimpy first appeared in Feature Comics #64 (January 1943).